 Presentations of the UITP India Bus Seminar 2022 on 15th July are available to the registered participants and members on MY LIBRARY

 On 14 July 2022 the preceding day of the UITP India Bus Seminar, UITP India also conducted a training on Planning, Financing, and Performance Evaluation of Electric Buses to build capacity on e-buses for key stakeholder groups in New Delhi.
 The training supported by the Association of State Road Transport Undertaking (ASRTU), involved active engagement and discussion with State Transport Undertakings (STUs), global transport professionals, and other key stakeholders associated with deployment of e-buses in India.
-The training had insightful presentations discussing the latest trends and developments in total cost of ownership models, planning for transition to electric buses with key case studies and examples discussed from India such as BMTC and KSRTC, and discussing financial modelling framework, and approach for cities to access financing for electric buses.
+The training had insightful presentations discussing the latest trends and developments in total cost of ownership models, planning for transition to electric buses with key case studies and examples discussed from India such as BMTC and KSRTC.
+The BMTC approach for e-bus planning and TCO analysis presented at the training is developed under the project ‘Soot-Free Low-Carbon Public Fleet – Case study of Bangalore Metropolitan Transport Corporation (BMTC)’ supported by International Council on Clean Transportation (ICCT) to develop a long-term strategy towards electrification.
+The presentation on Electric bus route selection for Regional Services – Case study of Kalyana Karnataka Road Transport Corporation (KKRTC) is part of the project supported by US based philanthropic fund.
 The one-day electric bus training and the UITP India Bus Seminar provided a perfect opportunity to gain and share knowledge from various national and international players in the Electric Bus domain.